 Apple butter is the perfect spread for just about anything you desire.
 Toast, muffins, pancakes, waffles, etc. You can also use it in baking.
 (Apple Butter Bread) It is so easy to make in a slow cooker you will never buy it from the store again.

 Peel, core, and slice the apples.
 (I used an equal mix of gala and granny smith apples) Place the apples in the slow cooker, dump the seasonings on top and give it a thorough mixing.

 Cook on low for 15 hours.
 Remove the lid and cook for another 2 hours until your desired thickness and color.
 Add the vanilla, use an immersion blender to puree until smooth and place in containers.

 This year I decided to water bath the jars.
 I have frozen it in mason jars in previous years and that works just fine.
 Either way, it’s your choice.

 See simplycanning for canning in a water bath.
-This also worked perfect!
-I was very proud of my first canning project. (pats self on the back) I have a 8qt pressure cooker that I used for this project.
+This also worked perfectly!
+I was very proud of my first canning project. (pats self on the back) I have an 8qt pressure cooker that I used for this project.
 I didn’t pressure can them I just used the pot for the large capacity.
 You don’t want your jars to touch during the process.

 Like I said freezing also works.
 Just leave some room at the top of the jar for expansion and allow to cool completely before freezing.
 Now make some homemade biscuits and enjoy!